jsking751/Capstone_1/Final_Report.md

 <br><br>
 More information on the Readmission Reduction Program and IAH can be found [here](https://en.wikipedia.org/wiki/Hospital_readmission).
 <br><br>
 While the IAH has now concluded, thousands of  Home Health Care (HHC) providers exists to provide home health care for patients nationwide.
-This analysis will focus on the relationships between hospital readmission rates and `HHC` Quality ratings to determine if high-quality home health care, does indeed play a role in reducing hospital readmissions.
+This analysis will focus on the relationships between hospital readmission rates and HHC quality ratings to determine if high-quality home health care, does indeed play a role in reducing hospital readmissions.
 <br>
 <br>
 **The Client:**
 <br><br>
-`HHC providers` are the primary client for this analysis.
-Should significant correlations be found, this would incentivize `HHC providers` to increase their quality ratings and open an additional opportunity to foster new relationships with local hospitals.
-There are several measures that contribute to what is considered a high-quality `HHC provider`.
-Should significant correlations exist within specific measures, `HHC providers` could create internal programs that focus on increasing those specific measures to reduce hospital readmission and improve their overall quality.
+HHC providers are the primary client for this analysis.
+Should significant correlations be found, this would incentivize HHC providers to increase their quality ratings and open an additional opportunity to foster new relationships with local hospitals.
+There are several measures that contribute to what is considered a high-quality HHC provider.
+Should significant correlations exist within specific measures, HHC providers could create internal programs that focus on increasing those specific measures to reduce hospital readmission and improve their overall quality.
 <br><br>
-`HHC providers` are not the only clients that may take interest in this analysis.
+HHC providers are not the only clients that may take interest in this analysis.
 Other interested parties may include hospitals, patients, and the US government.
 These parties all have a shared interest in reducing hospital readmissions as a reduction would lead to reduced costs for all parties involved.
 <br>
 <br>
 **The Data:**
 <br><br>
 The data used in this analysis includes the following:
 1. The outcome of the Hospital Readmission Reduction Program, which indicates above-expected and as expected (or better) readmission rates of individual hospitals contracted to accept Medicaid from July 1, 2013 to June 30, 2016
-2.  `HHC quality measures` for April 1, 2015 to March 31, 2016, broken down by state average.
+2. HHC quality measures for April 1, 2015 to March 31, 2016, broken down by state average.
-3. Additional `HHC quality measures` from April 1, 2015 to March 31, 2016 broken down by state average.
+3. Additional HHC quality measures from April 1, 2015 to March 31, 2016 broken down by state average.
-4. A dataset of Medicaid accepting `HHC providers` and their specific quality measures.
+4. A dataset of Medicaid accepting HHC providers and their specific quality measures.
-5. A dataset indicating when each measure from the `HHC quality` survey was taken (this list indicates that the data taken is from April 1, 2015 to March 31, 2016 timeframe).
+5. A dataset indicating when each measure from the HHC quality survey was taken (this list indicates that the data taken is from April 1, 2015 to March 31, 2016 timeframe).
 6. A dataset of zip codes for health care providers associated with CMS.
-This dataset was used to scrape the zip codes of the hospitals listed in the Hospital Readmission dataset.
+This dataset was used to scrape the zip codes of the hospitals listed in the `Hospital readmission dataset (redmission data)`.
 <br><br>
 These data sets can be found at the following links below:
 -   [Hospital Readmission Reduciton Data](https://catalog.data.gov/dataset/hospital-readmissions-reduction-program)